-forming part of the financial statements for the 52 weeks ended 28 December 2014
+forming part of the financial statements for the 53 weeks ended 1 January 2017

-(m) Loans and receivables
+(I) Loans and receivables

 Trade and other receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They arise principally through the provision of goods and services to customers (e.g. trade receivables), but also incorporate other types of contractual monetary asset.
 They are initially recognised at fair value plus transaction costs that are directly attributable to their acquisition or issue, and are subsequently carried at amortised cost, less provision for impairment.